Chipotle expects fewer restaurant customers through July, shares fall

-(Reuters) - Chipotle Mexican Grill Inc <CMG.N> said on Tuesday the number of visitors to its restaurants fell in the last quarter and would continue to decline through the middle of the year sending shares of the burrito chain almost 5 percent lower
+(Reuters) - Chipotle Mexican Grill Inc <CMG.N> said on Tuesday the number of visitors to its restaurants fell in the fourth quarter and would continue to decline through the middle of the year, sending shares of the burrito chain down 5 percent.

-Shares initially rose in extended trading after it reported a slightly better-than-expected increase in fourth-quarter sales at established restaurants, boosted by menu price increases, as it works to regain customer trust after food safety lapses in 2015.
+Chipotle has been fighting to lure back old customers and entice new ones to its restaurants since a series of food safety lapses in 2015 that crushed its sales and reputation.
+Instead, customer traffic fell about 3 percent in the fourth quarter.

+The purveyor of made-to-order burritos raised prices by roughly 5 percent in 2017, out of step with many national fast-food chains trumpeting low-price "value menu" deals.
+McDonald's Corp <MCD.N>, which has been gaining marketshare, intensified the pressure in January with a new $1, $2, $3 menu.

-But the trend reversed on the company's expectations for customer visits, and shares were down 4.8 percent at $289.84.
-Chipotle's stock hit a high of more than $742 in 2015, before the E.coli, salmonella and norovirus outbreaks sickened hundreds of U.S. customers and battered its profit and reputation.
+Those price hikes contributed to a slightly better-than-expected rise in fourth-quarter sales at established restaurants, but the company's expectations for customer visits, also known as traffic, sent Chipotle's stock down $15.33 to $289.
+Its stock hit a high of more than $742 in 2015, before E.coli, salmonella and norovirus outbreaks sickened hundreds of U.S. customers.

-Customer visit declines were partially offset by same-store sales gains related to last year's price increases on its menu.
+Chipotle's latest earnings performance is likely to test investor patience, especially that of its largest one Pershing Square Capital Management, a $9 billion hedge fund run by William Ackman that has a 10 percent stake in the chain.

+Under pressure from Ackman and other investors, Chipotle has revamped its board and management, strengthened its food safety and gave away millions of dollars in free food.
+In November, founder and Chief Executive Steve Ells said he would step aside after failing for two years to rescue sales and the company's reputation.

-Sales at Chipotle restaurants open at least 13 months were up 0.9 percent for the fourth quarter.
-Analysts, on average, had expected a gain of 0.7 percent, according to Consensus Metrix.
+Sales at Chipotle restaurants open at least 13 months rose 0.9 percent for the fourth quarter as lower traffic figures partially erased the gain from menu price increases.

+To tackle declining footfall and weak sales, executives outlined plans to launch a loyalty program at mid-year and to redesign restaurants to accommodate mobile orders, delivery and catering.

 Excluding a 21 cent per share gain related to U.S. tax changes, Chipotle beat Street's profit view by 2 cents, according to Thomson Reuters I/B/E/S.

-Restaurant level operating margin increased to 14.9 percent from 13.5 percent a year earlier.
+Restaurant level operating margin increased to 14.9 percent, up from 13.5 percent a year earlier, but still significantly lower than peak margins of 28 percent.

 Revenue jumped 7.3 percent to $1.1 billion, to match Wall Street's view.